tauplatform/rhomobile-docs/docs/en/7.5/rhoconnect/install.md

 ## Installing RhoConnect with RhoStudio

 To install RhoConnect on a Windows or Macintosh platform, install RhoMobile Suite.
-The RhoMobile Suite installer installs Rho products, such as Rhodes, RhoConnect, RhoElements, and RhoStudio.
+The RhoMobile Suite installer installs Rho products, such as Rhodes, RhoConnect and RhoStudio.
 RhoStudio is an Eclipse installation that facilitates development of native smart phone applications.

 [Click here for the RhoMobile Suite installation instructions](../guide/rhomobile-install).